TexEvans90/LSL_MultiLanguage/README.md

 You can define additional blocks to cover different products, so you only have to maintain the one LSL_MultiLanguage script, but before rolling out your product, make sure the correct block is the only one uncommented out.

+## Initializing LSL_MultiLanguage
+Whenever your scripts start up, for instance, after your product is worn, your code is responsible for initializing the LSL_MultiLanguage script.
+To initialize, send the following linked message:

+     llMessageLinked(LINK_THIS, 90001, "", NULL_KEY);

+This tells the LSL_MultiLanguage script to reload the last saved privacy setting and language code.
+You do not have to call this linked message after changing the language code or the privacy setting via the linked messages.

+In theory, you could change the 90_LC or 90_PS linkset data storage keys directly and use this command to force a reload of the latest values, however, this is **not recommended**, since it bypasses the data validation for these variables.

 ## Changing the Language
 If your product supports multiple languages, then instead of creating individual product versions, you can keep all your different language notecards in one product and provide a way for your users to swap between languages.
 Your scripts are responsible for implementing the menus or other methods for the user to change the language.
 To inform the LSL_MultiLanguage script of changes to the language setting, send the following linked message: